 Redirecting Behavior: A Guide for Early Childhood Educators

-Learn how redirecting behavior can help manage your classroom.
-This guide provides effective techniques to turn challenging behaviors into positive ones.
+Learn what redirecting behavior is, how to use it in your childcare program, and which techniques work best to turn challenging behaviors into positive ones.

 (Only visible when editing pages) Click here to configure the hidden form.